dvreeze/yaidom-xlink/README.rst

 Yaidom-xlink
 ============

 Yaidom-based XLink support.
-This project is being phased out, and kept around in minimal form only for legacy code still using it.
+This project is being phased out, and kept around only for legacy code that still uses it.
+It has been stripped to its bare essentials, containing only the ``XLink`` type and its sub-types.
+This way the legacy code using this project can keep using it, while the yaidom library can be upgraded to a newer version and still be used in combination with this release of yaidom-xlink.

 Usage
 =====